mtp1032/WoWThreads/WoWThreads-complete.md

           stackTrace -- (string) a stack trace indicating where the error occurred.
         }

+    -- example
-    local thread_h, result = thread:sendSignal()
+    local thread_h, result = thread:create( ticks, func )
     if not thread_h then
-        print( result[1], result[2])
+        print( result[1], result[2] )
     end
 ```

-## The WoWThreads API Services
+# WoWThreads API Services

-This section presents a formal description of each thread service offered by the WoWThreads library.
+In this section, a formal description of each of the library's public services are described.

 #### Signature:
 thread_h, result = thread:create( addonName, yieldTicks, addonName, func,... )

 #### Description:
-Creates a reference to an executable thread called a thread handle.
-The thread handle is an opaque reference to the thread's coroutine.
-The thread handle is used by the library's internals to manage and schedule the thread.
+Creates a reference to an executable thread called a
+thread handle.
+The thread handle is an opaque reference to the
+thread's coroutine.
+The thread handle is used by the library's
+internals to manage and schedule the thread.

 #### Parameters:
 - addonName (string).
 The name of the addon that created the thread.